aws/aws-fpga/FAQs.md

 **Q: How do I get access to AWS FPGA Developer AMI?**

 Currently, the FPGA Developer AMI is private and you will need to be whitelisted.
 You will receive permission and notifications via email.
-Email aws-fpga-developer-support@amazon.com with any questions.

 Once you get access to the FPGA Developer AMI, we suggest you read the the README file within the FPGA Developer AMI for more details.

+**Q: Where do I go for support?**

+We encourage you to use the forum to post questions, suggestions and receive important announcements.
+During the preview period, the forum is limited to the preview users only; we’ll open it once F1 moves to GA.

+Please use the following direct link to enter the forum: https://forums.aws.amazon.com/forum.jspa?forumID=243.

+To be notified on important messages, posts you will need to click the “Watch Forum” button on the right side of the screen.

 **Q: Is there any software I need on my F1 instance that will use the AFI?**